zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 If you use ZITADEL CLOUD tier, the endpoint is `https://api.zitadel.ch/`.
 If you use a self-hosted ENTERPRISE tier, replace it with your own endpoint.

-We recommend using the Authentication Code flow secured by PKCE for the Authentication flow.
+For authentication flow, we recommend using the Authentication Code flow secured by PKCE.

 To connect to ZITADEL:

 1. Navigate to your [Console Projects](https://console.zitadel.ch/projects).
 1. Create or select an existing project.
 1. To add your app, select **WEB**, then **PKCE**.
 1. Add `http://localhost:3000/api/auth/callback/zitadel` as the redirect URL to your app.

    For simplicity, we use the same default as the one that next-auth provides.
    You can change the redirect later if you want.